raylandmagalhaes/Project_phData/README.md

 - Setup Python
 - Install dependencies
 - Run tests
-- Build and deploy on default branch
+- Build and deploy to desired service

 Configure secrets such as `EC2_HOST`, `EC2_USER`, and `SSH_PRIVATE_KEY` for deployment.